-Abdominal cavity (also known as a peritoneal cavity) is bounded anterolaterally by the xiphoid process and costal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
+The abdominal cavity (also known as the peritoneal cavity) is bounded anterolaterally by the xiphoid process and coastal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
 It contains multiple visceral organs and is covered by parietal and visceral layers of the peritoneum.

 Abdominal pain occurs when mechanical or chemical stimuli trigger the pain receptors in the abdomen.
 Stretch is the primary mechanical stimulus.
 Other mechanical stimuli, such as expansion, contraction, compression, pulling, and twisting of the viscera, also induce pain.

 Visceral pain is considered a vague and dull pain because the majority of organs and the visceral peritoneum do not carry an abundance of nerve fibers for the pain.

 The patient may experience mild pain that is poorly localized, with the exact location difficult to pinpoint.

 Parietal pain, or somatic pain, occurs when there is an irritation of the parietal peritoneum that lines the abdominal cavity.
 Somatic pain is sharp, constant, severe, and is easily localized.

 Referred pain is perceived distant from its source.
 It is poorly localized but normally constant in nature.
 It occurs when organs share a common nerve pathway.

-Other common examples of referred pain in the human body are:
+Other common examples of referred pain in the human body are as follows:

-- Referred pain of ureteric stone into the groin
+- Referred pain of a ureteric stone into the groin

 - Acute myocardial infarction pain referred to the left arm and jaw

-Since the differential diagnosis of abdominal pain varies widely ranging from benign to life-threatening conditions, a step-wise approach is required to identify the exact cause and its severity.
+The differential diagnosis of abdominal pain varies widely, ranging from benign to life-threatening conditions, so a step-wise approach is required to identify the exact cause and its severity.

-Comprehensive patient history is indispensable for an accurate diagnosis.
+A comprehensive patient history is indispensable for an accurate diagnosis.
 The location of abdominal pain narrows down the differential diagnosis.
-Other general information should be obtained regarding:
+Other general information should be obtained regarding the following: